strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 #### Creating and deleting topics

 The `auto.create.topics.enable` property is enabled by default so that topics are created when needed by a producer or consumer.
 It's usually disabled in production as Kafka users tend to prefer applying more control over topic creation in that environment.
 If you are using automatic topic creation, you can set the default number of partitions for topics using `num.partitions`.
 Use it with `default.replication.factor` property.
-In this case, you might want to set the replication factor to the number of brokers or to at least three replicas.
+In this case, you might want to set the replication factor to at least three replicas so that data is more durable by default.
 The `delete.topic.enable` property is enabled by default to allow topics to be deleted.
 Kafka users normally disable this property in production too.
 This time you're making sure that data is not accidentally lost, although you can temporarily enable the property to delete topics if circumstances demand it.

 ```properties